SEG4910CapstoneProject/crh-developer-environment/README.md

     6. crh-enrichment-api
     7. crh-rest-api
     8. crh-email-service
-    9. mailhog
-    10. crh-web-scraping (it is fine if this service output log errors, just make sure to stop it when it's done if it doesnt shutdown on its own.)
+    9. crh-web-scraping (it is fine if this service output log errors, just make sure to stop it when it's done if it doesnt shutdown on its own.)
-    11. crh-feature-extractor
+    10. crh-feature-extractor
-    12. crh-article-enricher
+    11. crh-article-enricher
-    13. crh-report-generator
+    12. crh-report-generator
-    14. crh-article-summarizer
+    13. crh-article-summarizer

 You may access the site on `localhost:80`.
 You are done.